mongodb/docs/source/includes/troubleshooting-getting-started.rst

 as standby agents.
 Standby agents poll MMS periodically to get the configuration but do not send data.

-To determine which agent is the primary agent, look at the :guilabel:`Last Ping` value on the :guilabel:`Monitoring Agents` page.
-If there is no :guilabel:`Last Ping` value for a listed agent, the agent is a standby agent.
+To determine which agent is the primary agent, look at the :guilabel:`Status` value on the :guilabel:`Administration` tab's :guilabel:`Agents` page.
+If there is no last ping value for a listed agent, the agent is a standby agent.

 See :ref:`faq-monitoring` and
 :doc:`/tutorial/add-hosts-to-monitoring` for more information.